Skip to main content

 --session-pool-name <name>Named session pool for cross-run session sharing

---max-session-rotations <n>Max session rotations per request on block detection
+--max-session-rotations <n>Max session rotations per request on block detection (default: 10)

 Cookies & headers